Anorgasmia in women

 Here's some information to help you prepare for your appointment, and what to expect from your doctor.

 Tests and diagnosis

 A medical evaluation for anorgasmia usually consists of:

 Treatments and drugs

 It can be difficult to treat anorgasmia.
-Your treatment plan will depend on the underlying cause of your symptoms, but your doctor may recommend a combination of these tactics:
+Your treatment plan will depend on the underlying cause of your symptoms, but your doctor may recommend a combination of lifestyle changes, therapy and medication.

 Natural products are available that may help some women who have difficulty reaching orgasm.
 These oils and supplements work by increasing sensation in the clitoris and surrounding tissue.

 The following products may benefit some women with anorgasmia: